 control.
 E.g. cutlery to cut soft food.
 Draw with increasing control.
 Draw and write with increasing g accuracy, care and fluency.
-PE Playground Games Athletics Multi Skills - Throwing & Catching Athletics Reading Understand that print can have different purposes.
+PE Playground games Sports Day races Gymnastics: Jumping Jacks Games: The Olympics Reading Understand that print can have different purposes.
 Count or clap syllables in words.
 RWI phonics - set 1 Recognise Set 2 & 3 sounds.
 Read words containing Set 1,2 & 3 sound by sound blending.
 Read simple sentences that are consistent with our phonic knowledge, including some common exception words. consistent with our phonic knowledge.
 Writing Learn to draw lines and circles.
 RWI phonics - Set 1 sounds letter formation Write recognisable letters, most of which are correctly formed.
 Spell words by identifying sounds in them and representing the sounds with a letter or letters.
 Write simple phrases and sentences that can be read by others.
 Mathematics Revisit exploring 2D shapes.
 Link numerals and amounts.
 Describe a familiar route.
 Begin to describe a sequence of events using words such as 'first', 'then'.
 Understand position through words alone.
 Compare quantities using language: 'more than', 'fewer than'.
 Explore 3D shapes.
 Begin to identify one more/one less.
 Notice and correct an error in a repeating pattern.
-Building numbers beyond 10 Counting patterns beyond 10 Spatial reasoning Match, rotate, manipulate Adding more Taking away Spatial reasoning Compose and decompose Doubling Sharing and grouping Even and odd Spatial reasoning Visualise and build Deepening understanding Patterns and relationships Spatial reasoning Mapping What do I know about myse If and the World around me?
-People, Culture and Communities Understanding The World The life cycle of a plant/animal.
-Understand the key features of the life cycle of a plant or animal.
-How can I talk about things that have already happened?
-Explore collections of materials with similar and/or different properties.
-Is everywhere like St. Ives?
+Building numbers beyond 10 Counting patterns beyond 10 Spatial reasoning Match, rotate, manipulate Adding more Taking away Spatial reasoning Compose and decompose Doubling Sharing and grouping Even and odd Spatial reasoning Visualise and build Deepening understanding Patterns and relationships Spatial reasoning Mapping What do I know about myself and the World around me?
+People, Culture and Communities What is old and what is new?
+Dinosaurs How can I talk about things that have already happened? ls everywhere e like St. Ives? nd all around us?
 What is St Ives like?
 What are the key features?
+Understanding The World Transport (cars, trains, planes) What places have we visited and how did we get there?
+Journey mapping.
+What is strives like?
+What are these places like?
 Where else have we visited?
 What are these places like?
 How are other places similar to St Ives?
 How are other places different to St Ives?
-What can we fir nd all around us?
-Natural World Transport (cars, trains, planes) What places have we visited and how did we get there?
-Journey mapping.
-Explore collections of materials with similar and/or different proper including natural materials found in our local environment.
-Use wide range of vocabulary to talk about our experiences.
+Natural World Explore collections of materials with similar and/or different propert including natural materials found in our local environment.
+Use a wide range of vocabulary to talk about our experiences.